flyingmachine/nanoc-blog/content/essays/open-source-open-heart.markdown

 Do I want to get better at being driven by a desire for money?
 At being driven by irrational compulsions?
 At bringing stress upon myself for no reason?
 Do I want to end up regretting that I didn't spend more time with the people I love?
 Nope, I don't.

+For a few years now, I've used two mental images to help guide my
+actions: a closed fist, and an open hand.
+The closed fist represents a mistrustful spirit dominated by fear, by the need to closely protect oneself.
+The open hand represents a spirit of generosity, of being self-confident and self-sufficient enough to be able to give to others.

+And that's what I want to get better at.
 I want to get better at being satisfied with what I have.
-I want to spend my time learning fun stuff for no good reason, like lisp programming and playing the violin.
+I want to cultivate a spirit of generosity.
+I want to spend my time learning fun stuff for no good reason, like lisp programming and playing the violin, free of the nagging feeling that I should really be working on some new way to make money.

-At the same time, the idea of giving away my work so that other people can actually use it when they perhaps wouldn't have been able to (even at the company where I work, we'd only be able to use it if it were hosted behind our firewall) is very gratifying to me.
-The idea of working together with other people to improve the project is very gratifying to me.
+In addition, the idea of giving away my work so that other people can actually use it when they perhaps wouldn't have been able to (even at the company where I work, we'd only be able to use it if it were hosted behind our firewall) is very gratifying to me.
+The idea of working together with other people to improve the project and create something great is very gratifying to me.

 That's why I decided to give away Open Hercules.